 - Platform as a Service (PaaS) - Examples include Google App Engine, Force.com, etc.

-- Infrastructure as a Service (IaaS) - Examples include public clouds like Amazon Web Services and Rackspace Cloud, as well as private clouds powered by CloudStack or OpenStack software.
+- Infrastructure as a Service (IaaS) - Examples include public clouds like Amazon Web Services and Google Cloud, as well as private clouds powered by OpenStack software.

 It is important to understand where RightScale fits into the overall cloud computing landscape.
 RightScale is a cloud management platform that helps you manage cloud resources at the IaaS level.